niravpanchal2008/swagger-mongoose-crud/README.md

 //Will list out the entire collection, No parameters exports.index = crud.index;

+//Will mark the entity as deleted by setting deleted flag to true, takes 'id' exports.markAsDeleted = crud.markAsDeleted;

 //Will delete the entity, takes 'id' exports.destroy = crud.destroy;